MAGNETO903/DALLE2-pytorch/README.md

 - [x] add inpainting ability using resampler from repaint paper https://arxiv.org/abs/2201.09865
 - [x] add the final combination of upsample feature maps, used in unet squared, seems to have an effect in local experiments
 - [ ] consider elucidated dalle2 https://arxiv.org/abs/2206.00364
-- [ ] add simple outpainting, text-guided 2x size the image for starters
 - [ ] interface out the vqgan-vae so a pretrained one can be pulled off the shelf to validate latent diffusion + DALL-E2

 ## Citations